siberianfox/g2wiki/Digital-IO-(GPIO).md

 # Discussion of future changes (pending review)

+The model:
+- "io" refers to the physical layer. it's further discussed as digital inputs (di), analog inputs (ai), and digital outputs (do).
+There can also be various "non-pin" or virtual signals at the io level, such as a timer expiring or a communications operation to or from a remote device (e.g. a command to turn on a temperature controller sent over some serial bus).
+- "function" refers to the logical layer.
+Functions are things like Spindle On, Limit Hit, etc.
+- "tool" is in keeping with the Gcode definition of a tool - which is something that is moved around in XYZ at the "controlled point" (refer to the NIST spec for this definition).
+For our purposes a tool may be any of: an end mill in a spindle, an extruder, a laser, a heated wire, etc. Gcode supports numbering tools (T words), assigning attributes to tools (Tool tables), and changing tools (M6).
+Some functions operate on tools.
+For example set-temperature-and-wait can be applied to an extruder; set-spindle-speed cana be applied to a spindle and its associated cutter.

 We have a few things we need to resolve:
 - Instead of having a direct mapping between `di0` and `in0`, we would like to assign an arbitrary `di` to an arbitrary `in`.
   - For example, we could have several machines where `in0` is always valid and serves the same function, but on one machine it's attached to `di0` but on another it's attached to `di5`.
+For example, a front panel HOLD button.
 - We would like to be able to assign an arbitrary output to an arbitrary function.
   - For example, we would like to say that "Spindle Speed" for "Tool 0" is actually using `do0`.
-Or we could assign it to `di1`.
+Or we could assign it to the physical input `di1` without changing the logical function.
-  - The pins need to have the capabilities necessary for those functions.
-Beyond the obvious of an input not being an output, we would also have some functions need PWM output capability.
+  - The pins need to have the capabilities necessary to support those functions.
+Beyond the obvious of an input not being an output, we have some functions that need PWM output capability, such as Spindle Speed.
 - Some functionality will simply NOT be reconfigurable.
 We cannot reassign motor pins, for example.
 All functions that are related to a "tool" should be reassignable, as well as some functions that are general, such as coolant.

 **Primitives** - types of inputs or outputs and some of their properties: